UCL School of Management

 2. Utilise creative and innovative thinking techniques for designing solutions to organisational issues.

-3. Develop cross-cultural management skills such as change management, teamworking, leadership, and diversity.
+3. Develop cross-cultural management skills such as change management, teamwork, leadership, and diversity.

 4. Examine the ethical implications of decisions in management practice.

-You will be provided with a strong grounding in business and management through modules covering organisational behaviour, marketing, operations and supply chain management, strategy, HR, data analytics, and accounting, finance, and economics, all key areas necessary to master within management studies.
-You are then able to specialise in areas of international management which interest you by taking elective modules offered by other departments within the UCL, such as SSEES, Geography, and Political Science, providing cross-departmental collaboration and knowledge transfer to enrich your programme and learning.
+You will be provided with a strong grounding in international business and management through modules covering organisational behaviour, marketing, operations and supply chain management, strategy, HR, data analytics, accounting, finance, and economics, all key areas necessary to master within management studies.
+You are then able to specialise in areas of international management which interest you by taking elective modules offered by other departments within UCL, such as The School of Slavonic and East European Studies, Geography, and Political Science, providing cross-departmental collaboration and knowledge transfer to enrich your programme and learning.

-Unique to this programme, you will be prepared for the international management world through real-life organisational experiences and ‘live projects’.
-These include modules on ‘Management Consulting’ where you will work alongside a live organisation to help them solve real business problems they are facing, and the ‘Participatory Enquiry Project’ in your final year, where you will source, consult, and advise an organisation on their live problem.
-You will also be strongly encouraged to embark on International Industry Placement and Study Year Abroad opportunities in your third year.
+Unique to this programme, you will be prepared for the world of international management through real-life organisational experiences and ‘live projects’.
+These include modules on ‘Management Consulting’ where you will work alongside a live organisation to help them solve real business problems they are facing, and the ‘Participatory Research Project’ in your final year, where you will source, work with, and advise an organisation on their live problem.
+You will also be strongly encouraged to embark on International Industrial Placement and Study Year Abroad opportunities in your third year.
 All of which involve working with organisations outside of the university and gaining real-world business skills and experience.

 Year abroad or year in industry

-In Year One you'll typically take 8 core modules.
-In Year Two you'll typically take 7 core modules and 1 optional/elective module.
-Finally, in Year three you'll take 5 core modules - one of which is an Extended Project (Participatory Enquiry Project) taught in Term One and Term Two - and 2 optional/elective modules from the UCL School of Management and offerings from other departments within UCL, such as SSEES, Geography, Political Science.
+In Year One you will typically take 8 core modules.
+In Year Two you will typically take 7 core modules and 1 optional/elective module.
+Finally, in Year Three you will take 5 core modules - one of which is a 30 credit Extended Project (Participatory Research Project) in Term One and Term Two - and 2 optional/elective modules from the UCL School of Management and offerings from other departments within UCL, such as the School of Slavonic and East European Studies, Geography and Political Science.

 International Industrial Placement:

 Suitable for: Pragmatic learners who wish to obtain hands-on learning, explore different roles in an organisation and see how theoretical concepts work in practice.
 This route is highly suitable for those wishing to expand their networks, industry contacts and professional relationships.
-This will help you to:
+This will help you to obtain:

-• Develop international management workplace skills such as communication, teamwork, problem-solving and change management
+• Practical management skills - developing international management workplace skills such as communication, teamwork, problem-solving and change management

 Study Year Abroad: